Ruth J. Simmons Center for the Study of Slavery and Justice

 A mural of a black woman's side profile as a silhouette.
 She wears a colorful headband.
 Orange Text below reads: "Marielle Presente!!"

-“Unfinished Conversations” (UC) is a new form of curatorial practice, public engagement, and programing to collect, give voice to, and provide a platform for untold histories, memories, and narratives related to the history of racialized slavery and its afterlives.
+“Unfinished Conversations” (UC) is a new form of curatorial practice, public engagement, and programming to collect, give voice to, and provide a platform for untold histories, memories, and narratives related to the history of racialized slavery and its afterlives.
 Inspired in part by cultural theorist Stuart Hall who believed that cultural identity and history are not fixed, but rather is the subject of an “ever-unfinished conversation,” Unfinished Conversations will initiate a series of workshops and programs in strategically chosen communities around the world.

 The “Unfinished Conversations” initiative is focused on exploring the question “How Slavery Shaped this Place” both through public programs that will encourage new conversations, as well as by establishing new collections of oral histories which explore the lived experiences and historical memories of enslaved Africans and their descendants.
 The UC series operates under the ethos of shared authority by participants who will be sharing their memories and the institutions organizing the programs.
 The scope of the UC will vary by location as it meets the needs of the local institution and community.